newrelic/nr-reports/README.md

 ## License

-New Relic Storybook is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Reports is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-New Relic Storybook also uses source code from third-party libraries.
+New Relic Reports also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.